bhudlemeyer/fib/README.md

 Clone the github repository to your machine ensure docker is installed and running on your machine

-run following command to build the docker image
+run following command from within the project directory to build the docker image
 ```
 sudo docker build -t NAME_YOU_WANT_FOR_IMAGE --build-arg PORT=PORT_YOU_WANT_APP_TO_LISTEN_ON .